-The Armenian genocide was the ruthless slaughter of millions of Armenians by the Turks of the Ottoman Empire.
+The Armenian genocide was the systematic killing and deportation of Armenians by the Turks of the Ottoman Empire.
 In 1915, during World War I, leaders of the Turkish government set in motion a plan to expel and massacre Armenians.
-By the early 1920s, when the massacres and deportations finally ended, between 600,000 and 1.5 million Armenians were dead, with many more forcibly removed from the country.
+By the early 1920s, when the genocide finally ended, between 600,000 and 1.5 million Armenians were dead, with many more forcibly removed from the country.
 Today, most historians call this event a genocide: a premeditated and systematic campaign to exterminate an entire people.
-However, the Turkish government still does not acknowledge the enormity or scope of these events.
+In 2021, U.S. President Joe Biden issued a declaration that the Ottoman Empire’s slaughter of Armenian civilians was genocide.
+However, the Turkish government still does not acknowledge the scope of these events.

 The Armenian people have made their home in the Caucasus region of Eurasia for some 3,000 years.
 For some of that time, the kingdom of Armenia was an independent entity: At the beginning of the 4th century A.D., for instance, it became the first nation in the world to make Christianity its official religion.